Can Stress Affect PSA Levels?

 Prostate cancer screening is essential to rule out cancer.
 However, it should not be performed in each and every patient.
 That’s because false positives are always a possibility, especially when it comes to PSA screening.

-Young people are more likely to have normal PSA levels.
-But as we age, these levels increase.
+While PSA levels tend to increase with age, it’s important to note that normal levels can vary widely among individuals, and age alone does not determine normal or abnormal levels.
 This is completely normal but reduces PSA’s accuracy if we don’t have a baseline level to compare.
 That’s why other tools are made available to increase the accuracy of PSA measurements.

-Still, it is crucial to prevent a false PSA reading, which may arise from various factors.
-Inflammation and infection increase your PSA levels when they affect the prostate.
+Nevertheless, preventing a false PSA reading can be challenging, as readings may be influenced by various factors beyond individual control.
+Certain types of inflammation or infection affecting the prostate may lead to increased PSA levels.
 Even a urinary tract infection can cause a higher PSA level.
 Sexual activity, manipulation of the prostate, and some medications may also modulate the PSA level.

 Stress can also affect PSA levels.
 Similar to what happens in chronic inflammatory problems, stress can trigger the immune system.
 In a theoretical scenario, it may cause prostate inflammation and PSA release to the blood.
 However, there’s no clear evidence that this is the case.

 What we do know for sure is that PSA screening often puts patients in a stressful situation.
-If you feel any sort of stress before a PSA screening, information might be the key to relieving that stress.
+If you experience stress before a PSA screening, seeking information from your doctor about your current health status and the reasons for the PSA measure can be key to relieving that stress.
+Discussing your concerns with your healthcare provider may also provide reassurance.

 Ask your doctor about your current health problem and why is he asking a PSA measure.
 Try not to feel alarmed without reason, and remember that you’re doing the right thing by following recommendations by your doctor.